AndyFeiLi/swagshopHTB/README.md

 2. create account and purchase item

-3. login to admin portal with creds forme:form
+3. login to admin portal with creds forme:forme

 4. create invoice and shop order